 Fructose in these drinks increases the risk of gout and elevates uric acid levels.
 Fructose intake is also linked to weight gain, obesity, and insulin resistance.

 Allow coffee drinking if you’re already drinking coffee.
 Coffee consumption in moderation has been associated with a lower risk of gout, Parkinson’s disease, kidney stones, gallstones, and type II diabetes.

 - However, intermittent use of coffee or new use of large amounts of coffee could potentially trigger gout.

 Vitamin C supplementation has both been linked to lower levels of uric acid as well as future risk of gout.
 An older study found that consumption of bing sweet cherries (280 g) lowered serum uric acid levels in women (Jacob et al, 2003).

 If you’ve suffered from gout, it’s certainly no laughing matter even if it is referred to as the disease of kings.
-Hopefully some of these dietary and naturally remedies will help to reduce the pain and other symptoms of gout.
+Hopefully, some of these dietary and natural remedies will help to reduce the pain and other symptoms of gout.

 - Choi HK.
 A prescription for lifestyle change in patients with hyperuricemia and gout.
 Curr Opin Rheumatol.
 2010 Mar;22(2):165-72.

 - Jacob RA, Spinozzi GM, Simon VA, Kelley DS, Prior RL, Hess-Pierce B, Kader AA.
 Consumption of cherries lowers plasma urate in healthy women.
 J Nutr.
 2003 Jun;133(6):1826-9.